Coronavirus (COVID-19)

 Renamed as Much Hadham Forge Museum, it now features a local history gallery displaying collections from both Much and Little Hadham, access to unique Elizabethan wall paintings and galleries devoted to the Blacksmith in mythology, art and literature, the development of the craft and the Page family blacksmiths and beekeepers.
 There is free access to a regular programme of temporary exhibitions and visitors can enjoy the tranquillity of the cottage garden with teas available from the café.

-• Currently: Low-level cloud, 10° C
+• Currently: Light rain, 11° C

-• Tuesday: Low-level cloud, 12° C
+• Friday: Medium-level cloud, 6° C